Terekeka County, Central Equatoria State

 Wani Gore, P. (2014).
 The overlooked role of elites in African grassroots conflicts: A case study of the Dinka-Mundari-Bari conflict in Southern Sudan.
 Chr.
 Michelsen institute.
 Retrieved 13 July 2023.

 ** Note: The Nyangwara section of the Mundari should not be confused with the Nyangwara listed under Juba County.
 The former – here listed as ‘Mundari-Nyangwara’ for clarity – are a separate group that some people regard as tracing their origin to the Nyangwara people.
-The latter are another ethnic group who have historically settled in the Rokon area of Juba County.
+The latter is another ethnic group that has historically settled in the Rokon area of Juba County.

 *** Note: Like Terekeka State, Jubek State was in existence between late 2015 and early 2020, and was based on the boundaries of Juba County.